risc0/risc0/examples/factors/README.md

 ## Step 1: Create a new project

-First, [install rust](install-rust) if you don't already have it.
-Next you can create a RISC Zero zkVM project with boilerplate already filled out using our [`cargo risczero` tool](cargo-risczero):
+First, [install rust][install-rust] if you don't already have it.
+Next you can create a RISC Zero zkVM project with boilerplate already filled out using our [`cargo risczero` tool][cargo-risczero]:
 ```
 ## Install from crates.io
 cargo install cargo-risczero